 Once both the tripe and beef shanks have cooked for a good 90 minutes, using a slotted spoon, remove the onion, garlic and bay leaves from the beef shank pot.
 Using the slotted spoon, remove tripe from other pot and add it to the pot with beef shanks.
 Add 1 tablespoon oregano, strained chile sauce and maiz pozolero.
 Stir well to combine.
 Bring back up to a boil, reduce to a simmer.
 Cook partially covered for 1 more hour, or until tripe and beef are tender.
 Taste for salt.
 Garnish with your favorites. servings.

 This menudo freezes well and can be stored in quart size freezer bags for a few months.

 I was so thrilled to see more Rumba Meat products showing up in my area.
 For many years, I would have to wait to fly home to Texas or California just to have a real bowl of menudo.
 Not anymore!
 What a treat for me.

 I say this all the time, but I really am on the fence when it comes to choosing between red and green chile.
 Why can’t I just have both and be done with it?
 Lol!

 And no taditional Mexican soup can go without it’s fresh garnishes!!
-The only thing missing this day was some fresh bolillo bread.
-The garnishes I like to have for Menudo are lemons, radishes, oregano, onions, chile verde(serrano or jalpeño), cilantro and chile piquin.
+Fresh bolillo bread is a must!
+The garnishes I like to have for Menudo are lemons(or limes), oregano, onions, chile verde(serrano or jalpeño), cilantro and chile piquin.